aspose-cells/Aspose.Cells-Doc-md/net/getting-started/why-not-open-xml-sdk/_index.md

 We sometimes hear this question:

-**.
-Why should we use Aspose products rather than the free Open XML SDK?**
+**Why should we use Aspose products rather than the free Open XML SDK?**

 This question is easy to answer: features and functionality.